hitibash/OpenShiftLabs/README.md

 Follow these steps when creating or maintaining labs:

 1. **Clone and branch** — Clone this repository and create a feature branch for your changes.
-2. **Choose or create a module** — Work within an existing module under `Labs/guides/NNN-module-name/` or create a new numbered module following the naming convention (e.g., `013-new-topic`).
+2. **Choose or create a module** — Work within an existing module under `Labs/tutorials/NNN-module-name/` or create a new numbered module following the naming convention (e.g., `013-new-topic`).
 3. **Add content** — Each module should include:
    - `README.md` — Module overview with learning objectives, tasks, and estimated duration
-   - `_demo.sh` — CI-friendly demo script that checks tooling and performs smoke tests (use existing modules as templates (temporarely))
+   - `_demo.sh` — CI-friendly demo script that checks tooling and performs smoke tests (use existing modules as templates)
    - Additional lab files as needed (step-by-step guides, manifests, scripts)
-4. **Update navigation** — Add your module to `mkdocs/06-mkdocs-nav.yml` in the appropriate order under "How-to Guides"
+4. **Update navigation** — Add your module to `mkdocs/06-mkdocs-nav.yml` in the appropriate order under "Tutorials"
 5. **Test locally** — Run `mkdocs serve` to preview the docs site and test your `_demo.sh` script
 6. **Submit PR** — Create a pull request with a clear description of your changes